By Roy Burner - Minister of the Gospel

 Through the serpent, he introduced the forbidden fruit as being good for food, pleasant to the eyes, and to make one wise (Genesis 3:6).
 Adam and Eve did not RESIST the devil but rather gave in to the temptation placed before them.

 An evaluation process of the mind came into focus, at the point of temptation, knowing what God had commanded: Of the fruit of the tree which is in the midst of the garden, you shall not eat of it, neither shall you touch it, lest you die (Genesis 3:3).

 The serpent immediately countermanded with: You shall not surely die.
 For God does know that in the day you eat thereof, your eyes shall be opened, and you shall be as gods, knowing good and evil (Genesis 3:4-5).
-Had they resisted the devil; the state of the world would have been different, sin would not have been a factor.
+Had they resisted the devil; the state of the world would have been different, sin would not be a factor.

 Scripture gives a warning: Be sober, be vigilant; because your adversary the devil, as a roaring lion, walks about, seeking whom he may devour (1 Peter 5:8).
 A lion is known for its strength and cunning towards taking out its victim; and the devil is no less cunning in his malice towards the saints of God.

 We are living in an age of deception; through the convenience of an electronic age that helps nurture the ungodliness of man, by making the forbidden fruit available and appealing.
 Unless the believer adheres to God's Word; one can easily become ensnared, by such inducement!

 Scripture tells one to resist sinful enticement, in saying: If sinners entice you, consent not (Proverbs 1:10).
 It takes a stronger person to RESIST than to partake!
 It takes the godliness of man to offset the ungodliness of this world.